Abimael Guzmn, Leader of the Guerrilla Group That Terrorized Peru, Dies at 86 | ExBulletin

 Mr. Guzmn is not known to have had children.
 As a young man, he married Augusta La Torre, the daughter of a Communist Party leader in Ayacucho.
 Known as Comrade Norah, she became second in command of the Bright Way.
 She died in 1988 under mysterious circumstances.

-In 2004, when Mr. Guzmn was 75 years old, the authorities gave him permission to marry Elena Iparraguirre, who had replaced comrade Norah as the leader Nr.
-2 of Bright Road and was also serving a life sentence on terrorism charges.
+In 2010, when Mr Guzmn was 75 years old, authorities granted him permission to marry Elena Iparraguirre, who had replaced Comrade Norah as the No. 2 leader of the Bright Way and was also serving a life sentence for the charges. for terrorism.
 They continued to be held in separate prisons.

 Mr Guzmn was given a second trial, before a civilian court, after his military trial was declared unconstitutional.
 In 2006 he pleaded guilty to aggravated terrorism and murder and upheld his life sentence.
 At trial, he shouted what may have been his last public words.